RUCAIBox/RecSysDatasets/conversion_tools/usage/MIND.md

 --convert_inter
 ```

-`input_path` is the path of the input decompressed MovieLen file
+`input_path` is the path of the input decompressed MIND file

 `output_path` is the path to store converted atomic files

-`convert_inter` MINDlarge_train, MINDlarge_dev, MINDsmall_train and MINDsmall_dev can be converted to '*.item' atomic file.
+`convert_inter` MINDlarge_train, MINDlarge_dev, MINDsmall_train and MINDsmall_dev can be converted to '*.inter' atomic file.